 Scan Your Computer for Viruses and Keep Updating Your Anti-Virus Software

-In numerous cases, it is seen that sites are compromised through local environment like desktop, notebooks, etc. This is the reason why you should take few minutes out to run an antivirus and make sure it is up to date.
+In numerous cases, it is seen that sites are compromised through the local environments like desktops, notebooks, etc. This is the reason why you should take a few minutes out to run an antivirus and make sure it is up to date.
 It does not matter how frequently you clean your WordPress website, if your computer isn’t clean, your website can get re-infected easily.